 Koko Crater Tramway Trail is the best hike on Oahu for its unique qualities.
 The trail runs up the side of the crater on an old tramway track.
 In the past, operators used it to get supplies up to the military base that was at the top.
 You’ll hike along the rail ties to get to the top.
 It is affectionately called Nature’s Stairmaster for a good reason.

 The trail is only 1.6 miles, out and back, but do not let that fool you, as the incline is intense.
+So be sure to add your most comfortable hiking shoes to your Hawaii packing list.
 With less than a mile to get to the top of the crater, you will endure 885 feet of elevation gain to get there.
 All that work is worth it for the reward at the top.

 The views from the top of Koko Crater are stunning, and you can see things from miles away, no matter the time of day.
 Nevertheless, this is one of the best sunrise hikes on Oahu because watching the sunrise from the top of this crater is an experience you will never forget.